-Non Work-Study workers are undergraduate or graduate students enrolled in courses at Western Carolina University (see Eligibility for more information), who have been hired by a campus department granting them Non Work-Study employment, and who are compensated with non-federal Non Work-Study funds.
+Non Work-Study workers are undergraduate or graduate students enrolled in courses at WCU, who have been hired by a campus department, and who are not compensated with federal funds.
 Any work achieved by Non Work-Study students primarily benefits the university.

-All Non Work-Study positions must be advertised on the JOBCAT website for a minimum of three working days to allow any interested students to apply.
-Each Non Work-Study worker who is employed and paid from Non Work-Study funds must be processed through the Center for Career and Professional Development before physically starting work.
-Any student who performs services that on the whole constitute an employee-employer relationship and are for the primary benefit of the university must be paid in accordance with the Fair Labor Standards Act (FLSA) and North Carolina Wage and Hour Act.
+All Non Work-Study positions must be posted on the Talent Management website for a minimum of three working days to allow any interested students to apply.
+Each Non Work-Study worker who is employed and paid from Non Work-Study funds must first apply to a posting in Talent Management, complete the onboarding process, and meet with Human Resources & Payroll before starting work.
+Any student who performs services that overall constitute an employee-employer relationship and are for the primary benefit of the university must be paid in accordance with the Fair Labor Standards Act (FLSA) and North Carolina Wage and Hour Act.
 Students who perform these services for a department should not be considered volunteers, nor should they be paid through scholarship, stipend or as an independent contractor.
 Working without approval or “off the clock” is prohibited.
-In all hiring procedures of non-federal work-study students, the Center for Career and Professional Development will act in compliance with Equal Employment, Americans With Disabilities Act and the Immigration and Naturalization Service.
-Direct deposit of all wages into a bank or financial institution is a condition of employment.
+In all hiring procedures for non-federal work-study students, Human Resources & Payroll will act in compliance with Equal Employment, Americans With Disabilities Act and the Immigration and Naturalization Service.
+Direct deposit of all wages into a bank or financial institution (USA) is a condition of employment.